How much will retirement cost for you? Simple calculators cannot give an accurate answer. Go through this process to understand retirement expenses.

 Spending in retirement is different than it is while you’re working.
 How much different depends on your situation.

-Here are three categories of expenses that are different in retirement: increases in spending, decreases in spending, and on the fence expenses.
+The three categories of expenses that are different in retirement are, increases in spending, decreases in spending, and on the fence expenses.

 Once we discuss how expenses differ, we’ll discuss how to actually calculate what you will spend in retirement.